reddit-economics/economics-wiki/config/sidebar.md

 ##[Featured Related Subreddit](http://www.reddit.com/r/Economics/comments/35hfeo/nomination_thread_for_featured_subreddit_may_2015/)

-> **/r/DSGE**: A subreddit meant as a forum for the discussion of macroeconomic news and policy, with a focus on academic content.
+> **/r/DSGE**: A forum for the discussion of macroeconomic news and policy, with a focus on academic content.
 While the title "DSGE" reflects the intended focus on dynamic stochastic general equilibrium models, all articles on macroeconomics and monetary economics are fair game.

 ***